Today’s post is similar to this post last year, about Ramadan Iftar.

 May Allah accept our fasting, forgive our sins, and guide us all to the Straight Path.
 May Allah bless us all during Ramadan, and throughout the year, with His forgiveness, mercy, and peace, and bring us all closer to Him and to each other.

-Makbouseh is one of the sweets prepared for Nisf Sha’ban.
+Makbouseh is one of the sweets prepared for Nisf Sha’aban.

-Makbouseh is a specialty of Hama (you can’t find it in other cities), and available only during Nisf Sha’ban, it has another name which is “Mehshiyeh”.
+Makbouseh is a specialty of Hama (you can’t find it in other cities), and available only during Nisf Sha’aban, it has another name which is “Mehshiyeh”.
 The dough is prepared from flour, sugar and ghee, and the filling is prepared from semolina, sugar, water, orange blossom water and food coloring, it is formed as two layers of dough and the filling between them, and cut into diamonds then baked in the oven.
-Either purchased or prepared at home.

 Let’s make Makbouseh: